nephantes/debrowser_bioconductor_release/README.md

 [Limma](https://bioconductor.org/packages/release/bioc/html/limma.html)
-(Ritchie et al., 2015) coupled with shiny (Chang, W. et al., 2016)  to produce real-time changes within your plot queries and allows for interactive browsing of your DESeq results.
+(Ritchie et al., 2015) coupled with shiny (Chang, W. et al., 2016)  to produce real-time changes within your plot queries and allows for interactive browsing of your DE results.
-In addition to DESeq analysis, DEBrowser also offers a variety of other plots and analysis tools to help visualize your data even further.
+In addition to DE analysis, DEBrowser also offers a variety of other plots and analysis tools to help visualize your data even further.

 ## DEBrowser